ojanvafai/make-time/README.md

 $ ./node_modules/gulp/bin/gulp.js
 ```

+## Recommendations
+If you use VS Code you can get autoformatting of TS code on save with:

+1. Install the clang-format extension: https://marketplace.visualstudio.com/items?itemName=xaver.clang-format
+2. Set the Clang-format: Executable setting in VSCode to: ${workspaceRoot}/node_modules/clang-format/bin/linux_x64/clang-format
+3. Enable editor.formatOnSave

 ## Navigating the code
 index.html is the file that gets served, but it basically just loads main.js,
 which in turn loads everything else as ES Modules.
 Look at the onLoad() method